mcuadros/dockership/documentation/configuration.md

 ### Environment

 A environment is a logical group of any number of Docker servers.
 Dockership supports multiple environments.
-Each `Environment` is defined as a section with subsection: `[Enviroment "production"]`
+Each `Environment` is defined as a section with subsection: `[Environment "production"]`

 * `DockerEndPoint` (mandatory, multiple): [Docker Remote API](https://docs.docker.com/reference/api/docker_remote_api/) address, if dockership and docker are running in the same host you can use `unix:///var/run/docker.sock` if not you should enable remote access at the docker daemon (with -H parameter) and use a TCP endpoint. (eg.: `http://172.17.42.1:4243`)